Silicon IP Cores

 - Comprehensive user documentation

-Over 100 Gbps throughputs are feasible, and the silicon footprint can be less than 100KGates.
+Over 400 Gbps throughputs are feasible at clock rates as low as 500MHz, and the silicon footprint can be less than 100KGates.
 Contact CAST Sales for help defining likely configuration options and estimating implementation results for your specific system.

-The ZipAccel-C can be mapped to any ASIC technology or FPGA device (provided sufficient silicon resources are available).
+The ZipAccel-C can be mapped to any Intel FPGA device (provided sufficient silicon resources are available).
 The ZipAccel-C performance can scale by instantiating more search engines and/or Huffman encoders.
-Furthermore, other design options such as the search area window affect the silicon resources utilization.
+Furthermore, other design options, such as the search area window, affect the silicon resources utilization.
 The following table provides sample Intel results for a subset of the possible configuration options.
 They do not represent the smallest possible area requirements nor the highest possible clock frequency.
 Please contact CAST to get characterization data for your target configuration and technology.

 |Agilex (-3)||1 Systolic Search Engine, 1 Static Huffman Encoder, 512B History Window, 450MHz||7,021||2,040|